-The US legislation doesn’t employ a single data protection law, instead, there are several laws enacted at Federal and state levels.
+The US legislation doesn’t employ a single data protection law, instead, there are several laws enacted at the Federal and state levels.
 These provisions suggest several best practices and specify the rights of consumers and businesses.
-As a startup, you will need to abide by your local laws in data privacy.
+As a startup, you will need to abide by your local laws on data privacy.
 Also, you have to pay attention to the provisions that govern your industry.

 Here are some of the mandated basic requirements for data privacy: